vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:b90db25f33
 ## Simple filtering of text

-As we have seen, the `WHERE` clause allows you to filter your numerical results.

-Remember, the `WHERE` clause can be also be used to filter text results, such as years or ages.
+Remember, the `WHERE` clause can be also be used to filter text results, such as names or countries.

-The following query is another example of filtering on text data.
-The query gets the titles of all films which were filmed in China:
+For example, this query gets the titles of all films which were filmed in China:

 ```
 SELECT title